dmmusil/elixir/priv/posts/2022/01-25-hello-world.md

 Fly makes it easy.
 Sign up, provide a credit card (to prevent crypto mining only), `brew install superfly/tap/flyctl`, and `fly launch`.
 That's it.

 Enabling CD with a Github action is similarly easy. `fly auth token` gets you a token to store in your repository secrets.

-Then use this YAML:
+The [Fly docs](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/#speed-run-your-way-to-continuous-deployment){:target="\_blank"} for this are excellent, but for an Elixir example with Postgres running in a container see this YAML:

 ```
 name: Elixir CI